lgalke/al-folio/_posts/2019-08-20-the-lottery-ticket-hypothesis.md

 pruning procedure by resetting (non-pruned) weight values to their values at initializion.

-During pruning, one can either prune to the desired fraction of weights at each layer, or put the weights of all layers into one pool and prune globally.
+During pruning, you can either prune to the desired fraction of weights at each layer, or put the weights of all layers into one pool and prune globally.
 In the LTH paper[^lth], the authors use local pruning for LeNet and Conv-2/4/6, while they use global pruning for the deeper models: Resnet-18 and VGG-19.
 The idea is that within deeper models, the weights of some layers might be more important to keep than others'[^trf2].

 #### late resetting